SE::YouTube::Video - YouTube Video Data Scraper

 - Number of views, likes, and comments

-- Author's name, links to their avatar and channel, and number of subscribers
+- Author's name, links to their avatar and channel, as well as the number of subscribers

 - Video subtitles (including display time information)